gabrielmissio/hyperledger-fabric-javascript-sample/README.md

 ## Interacting with the network

-> :warning: be sure to run the following command in /test-network directory
+> :warning: Be sure to run the following commands in the /test-network directory

 ### Set the environment variables